amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

 .. add-predicted-models-configure-start

 A series of predictive tables is added to your tenant under a feed in the **Sources** page named **Predicted**.
-This is done as part of the enablement process for predictive models within AmpIQ.
+This is done as part of the enablement process for predictive models.
 These tables are refreshed automatically on a daily basis, are not processed by Stitch, and are made available to your customer 360 database, the **Queries** page, and the **Segments** page as passthrough tables:

 * **Predicted Affinity ProductAttribute**
 * **Predicted Pclv**